SpiderLabs/HostHunter/README.md

-HostHunter v1.0
+HostHunter v1.5
 ======

 A tool to efficiently discover and extract hostnames over a large set of target IP addresses.
-HostHunter utilises the HackerTarget API to enchance the results.
-It generates a vhosts.csv file containing the results of the reconnaissance.
+HostHunter utilises simple OSINT techniques.
+It generates a CSV file containing the results of the reconnaissance.

+Taking screenshots was also added as a beta functionality.

 ## Demo
-* Currently GitLab's markup language does not support HTML or CSS control over the images, thus the following link thumbnaul is huge.
+* Currently GitLab's markup language does not support HTML or CSS control over the images, thus the following link thumbnail is huge.

 [![asciicast](https://asciinema.org/a/jp9B0IB6BzRAgbH3iNp7cCTpt.png)](https://asciinema.org/a/jp9B0IB6BzRAgbH3iNp7cCTpt)

 ## Installation
-* Tested with Python 3.x.
+* Tested with Python 3.7.2.

 ### Linux
 * Use wget command to download a latest Google Chrome debian package.